 Budget Traveller

-- Self-catering most meals ($30–50/day)
+- Self-catering most meals ($30-$50/day)

-- Fuel ($40–80/day, distance dependent)
+- Fuel ($40-$80/day, distance dependent)

-- 3-month Big Lap: $9,000–18,000
+- 3-month Big Lap: $9,000-$18,000

 Mid-Range Traveller

-- Mix of dining out & cooking ($60–100/day)
+- Mix of dining out and cooking ($60-$100/day)

-- Paid attractions, some guided tours
+- Some guided tours and attractions

-- 3-month Big Lap: $18,000–36,000
+- 3-month Big Lap: $18,000-$36,000

 Comfort Traveller

-- Regular restaurant dining ($100–200+/day)
+- Regular restaurant dining ($100-$200+/day)

 - Multiple guided tours, premium experiences

-- Fuel ($40–80/day)
+- Fuel ($40-$80/day)

-- 3-month Big Lap: $36,000–72,000+
+- 3-month Big Lap: $36,000-$72,000+

 Major One-Off Costs